Russia's indefinite closure of Nord Stream 1 triggers another price spike

 Natural gas prices surged on September 5 as markets opened following Gazprom’s announcement that it had suspended gas flows through Nord Stream 1 indefinitely before the weekend.

-Gazprom announced it was closing Nord Stream 1 down after reporting a leaky oil value after the Dutch TTF gas spot market closed on Friday September 2 for the weekend.
-Gas prices had tumbled in the previous days after Germany announced a €65bn relief package for consumers in the face of the growing energy crisis in Europe.
+Gazprom announced it was closing Nord Stream 1 down after reporting a leaky oil value after the Dutch TTF gas spot market closed on Friday, September 2 for the weekend.
+Gas prices had tumbled in the previous days after Germany announced a €65bn relief package for consumers in the face of the mounting energy crisis in Europe.

-But that relief was quickly wiped-out following Gazprom’s decision.
-Benchmark futures jumped as much as 35% after the decision, which was widely seen as a political reaction to the G7 finance ministers decision to go ahead with an oil price cap scheme announced on September 2 that is designed to cut the Kremlin off from sky high oil export revenues.
+But that relief was quickly wiped out following Gazprom’s decision.
+Benchmark futures jumped as much as 35% after the decision, which was widely seen as a political reaction to the G7 finance ministers' decision to go ahead with an oil price cap scheme announced on September 2 that is designed to cut the Kremlin off from sky-high oil export revenues.

-With gas storage tanks already over 80% full, hitting the target set by the European Commission at the start of the Ukraine war a full month early, Europe will still need to import gas all winter as gas storage tanks in Europe are not big enough to go a whole winter without some imports from Russia.
+With gas storage tanks already over 80% full, hitting the target set by the European Commission at the start of the Ukraine war a full month early, Europe will still need to import gas all winter, as gas storage tanks in Europe are not big enough to last a whole winter without some imports from Russia.

-Gazprom’s decision takes Europe a step closer to increase the European energy crisis status to “emergency” level, the third in a three step system, that gives governments emergency powers to take control of remaining energy resources and introduce measures like rationing.
+Gazprom’s decision takes Europe a step closer to increase the European energy crisis status to “emergency” level, the third in a three-step system, that gives governments emergency powers to take control of remaining energy resources and introduce measures such as rationing.

-European energy ministers are set to discuss radical proposals to curb power prices when they hold an special meeting on September 9 including gas-price caps and a suspension of power derivatives trading, reports Bloomberg.
+European energy ministers are set to discuss radical proposals to curb power prices when they hold a special meeting on September 9, including gas-price caps and a suspension of power derivatives trading, reports Bloomberg.

 Dutch front-month gas, a benchmark for Europe, was 26% higher at the opening of trading on September 6 in Amsterdam at €270/MWh ($2,675 per thousand cubic metres).